-Understanding the multi-site architecture of AnQi CMS
+Understanding the multi-site architecture of AnqiCMS

-English CMS does not require the installation of a separate program for each website.
-Its multi-site management core lies in, througha single core application instanceTo bear and manage multiple independent logic sites.This means that you only need to run one security CMS process on the server, usually listening on an internal port (such as 8001).When an external request accesses through a different domain name, the front-end web server of the server (such as Nginx or Apache) will forward these requests to this single security CMS application instance through reverse proxy.Auto CMS then identifies the corresponding logical site based on the requested domain from its internal configuration and database, and provides the corresponding website content.
+A safe CMS does not require the installation of a separate program for each website.
+Its multi-site management core lies in, throughan instance of a core applicationTo bear and manage multiple independent logical sites.
+This means that you only need to run one security CMS process on the server, usually listening to an internal port (such as 8001).When external requests access through different domains, the server's front-end web server (such as Nginx or Apache) will forward these requests to this single secure CMS application instance.The Anqi CMS then identifies the corresponding logical site based on the requested domain from its internal configuration and database, and provides the corresponding website content.

-The advantages of this architecture are evident:
+The advantages of this architecture are obvious:

-• Simplified upgrade maintenance:Core program upgrade requires only one operation, which benefits all managed sites, greatly reducing maintenance workload.
+- Simplify upgrade maintenance: The upgrade of the core program only requires one operation, which benefits all managed sites and greatly reduces maintenance workload.

-• Balancing data sharing and isolationAlthough the underlying system is the same, each logical site has its own independent database and file storage space, ensuring data isolation and facilitating cross-site data sharing and resource integration when needed.
+- Balance of data sharing and isolation: Although the underlying system is the same, each logical site has an independent database and file storage space, ensuring data isolation and also facilitating cross-site data sharing and resource integration when needed.

-The operation process of installing and managing multiple sites on a server in English
+The operation process of installing and managing multiple sites on a server

-To implement multi-site management of the CMS on a single server, the following is a detailed operation process based on panel tools (such as Baota Panel, 1Panel), which is the most commonly used method by operation personnel:
+To implement multi-site management of the Anqi CMS on a single server, the following is a detailed operation process based on panel tools (such as Baota Panel, 1Panel), which is the most commonly used method by operation personnel:

-First step: Create a domain entry for the new site in the server panel
+The first step: Create a domain entry for the new site in the server panel

-For each new site you want to add, you need to create an independent "website" or "reverse proxy" entry for it in the server management panel (such as Baota panel or 1Panel).
+For each new site you want to add, you need to create an independent "website" or reverse proxy entry for it in the server management panel (such as Baota panel or 1Panel).

-For example, using Baota panel, you can create a new "PHP project" or "reverse proxy site", even if your AnQiCMS is a Go language application.The key is that you need to bind an independent domain to the new site and set the reverse proxy target address to the internal port of the AnQiCMS core instance you have already run.127.0.0.1:8001Then, the reverse proxy target of the new site should also be set tohttp://127.0.0.1:8001.
+For example, using Baota panel, you can create a new "PHP project" or a reverse proxy site, even if your AnQiCMS is a Go language application.The key is that you need to bind an independent domain name for the new site and set the target address of the reverse proxy to the internal port of the AnQiCMS core instance you are running.For example, if your AnQiCMS core instance is running on127.0.0.1:8001Then the reverse proxy target of the new site should also be set tohttp://127.0.0.1:8001.

-In this step, you will specify the domain name of the new site, for examplenewsite.com.Although Baota may require you to set a "root directory", this directory is mainly used for panel display and Nginx/Apache configuration.
-We will specify the actual site data storage directory in the Baota CMS background later.
+In this step, you will specify the domain name of the new site, for examplenewsite.com.
+Although Baota may require you to set a 'root directory', this directory is mainly used for panel display and Nginx/Apache configuration, and later we will specify the actual site data storage directory in the Anqi CMS background.

-第二步:Configure the Nginx/Apache reverse proxy rules for the new site
+Step 2: Configure the Nginx/Apache reverse proxy rules for the new site

 location @AnqiCMS {